ToxMox/ToxMoxPanZoomer/README.md

+**NEW README NEEDS TO BE DONE.
+A lot has changed since all the stuff below.
+Bug fixes, new features, UI cleanup!**

 # Mouse Pan & Zoom for OBS Studio

 A powerful Python script for OBS Studio that enables smooth mouse-controlled panning and zooming for any source.
 Track your mouse position to control which part of your content is displayed, with customizable transition effects.